Positive parenting can be a transformative approach for parents feeling tired and helpless. Positive Parenting is like learning a new sport.

 Encouraging open dialogue and problem-solving teaches children effective communication skills and conflict-resolution techniques.
 Positive communication also promotes emotional regulation and empathy, nurturing a sense of connection and empathy within the family.
 Through consistent and affirming communication, parents can empower their children to express themselves confidently and navigate relationships with empathy and understanding.

 Truly being able to connect to your child in their stress is a powerful tool that takes skill.
 It is difficult as you are navigating your own emotions, feelings, and beliefs about a situation to also be aware of the needs and emotions of your child.
-It is difficult but not impossible, and with positive parenting, it is not about perfection or getting it right.
-It is about improving and creating a healthy long-term relationship.
+It is difficult but not impossible.
+With positive parenting, it is not about perfection or getting it 100% right, it is about improving and creating a healthy long-term relationship.

 Setting Boundaries and Fostering Cooperation in Positive Parenting

-Love is Limits.
-Love is blinding.
-Love is one of the 3 assumptions I make of parents.
+Love is Limits, love is blinding, and love is one of the 3 assumptions I make of parents.
 I know every parent who comes to me loves their kids, and I never question that.
 At the same time, the idea of what love is can sometimes cause blind spots.

 All humans want to feel love, so it is hard when setting a limit, and your child pushes back and says, “I HATE YOU.”
 This is scary and not fun, and it feels unloving.
 If you are unpracticed or unaware that you can separate the behavior from words, it will make sense why parents pull back from their limits to hear “I Love You.”
 As many of my clients can attest, the next “I HATE YOU!” is right around the corner.
 You, as the parent, might feel lost, sad, and upset that they are not listening to you, confused and angry that moment by moment they love and hate you, you can’t win!